kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 redis-57fd559c5c-hcd6n                                 1/1     Running   0          107m
 ```

-Each component logs about the sync loops it runs (syncing with various environment signals like the Kube API, or Consul, etc).
+Each component logs the sync loops that it runs, such as syncing with various environment signals like the Kubernetes API, Consul, etc.

 You can fetch the latest logs for all the components with the following command: